ASendellPrice/IIB-rtd/docs/source/sop_guide_equipment_reagents.rst

 Equipment & Reagents
 ====================

+.. _sop_guide_equipment_reagents:

 .. important::

    This section is suitable for laboratory procedures.
-For desk-based procedures use the *Resources & Tools* section instead.
+For desk-based procedures use the :ref:`Resources & Tools <sop_guide_resources_tools>` section instead.

 This section should list all physical items required to perform the procedure, ensuring compliance with safety standards and proper preparation before starting.